TimKoornstra/learn-like-an-llm/README.md

 python src/main.py
 ```

 You will be prompted to choose a language (e.g., 'english', 'spanish', 'french').
 The program will then load the corresponding text corpus from `data/corpus/<language>` and begin the interactive guessing game.
-You will guess the missing word in masked sentences and receive feedback on your guesses, including a perplexity score, which measures how well the language model predicts the missing word based on the context of the sentence.
-The lower the perplexity score, the better the model (in this case: you) performs.
+You will guess the missing word in masked sentences and receive feedback on your guesses, including a 'fitness' score, which measures how well the language model predicts the missing word fits in the context of that sentence.
+The higher the fitness score (ranging from 0 to 1), the better the model (in this case: you) perform.

 ## Features